You may not have a missing tooth and a dagger, but I am willing to bet you are a pirate. “Who, me?” – you say. Yes. You. A pirate.

 - Make sure you acquire your software through an authorized dealer.

 - Keep up-to-date records of the software applications you have.

 - Check to make sure they are all there on a regular basis.
-It is nice to trust your employees, service staff and visitors, but its better to be paranoid then fined.
+It is nice to trust your employees, service staff, and visitors, but it is better to be paranoid than fined.

 - Designate an Anti-Piracy Compliance Officer within your organization.
 If you can’t find one, be one.

 - Do not use software for purposes that are outside of its Usage/License agreement.
-That includes copying – yes, even within same organization – and exploiting software beyond expiration date, if such date is included in the agreement.
-(Relax, using CDs as coasters doesn’t count).
+That includes copying (even within the same organization) and exploiting software beyond the expiration date if such date is included in the agreement.
+(Relax, using CDs as coasters don’t count).

 - Communicate your no-piracy policies on a regular, scheduled basis.

-- Communicate you policies to all new hires.
+- Communicate your policies to all new hires.

 - Enforce policies that will protect your company against piracy.

-- If software you are seeking is out of your budget, consider an alternative by researching open-source, freely distributed solutions.
+- If the software you seek is out of your budget, consider an alternative by researching open-source, freely distributed solutions.

-- And, the most important thing – consult with your trusted IT adviser, an authorized VAR company; your IT support representative.
+- And, the most crucial thing – consult with your trusted IT adviser, an authorized VAR company; or your IT support representative.